livewire/livewire/docs/upgrading.md

 php artisan livewire:upgrade
 ```

-Although the above command can upgrade much of your application, the only way to ensure a complete upgrade is to follow the step-by-step guide below:
+Although the above command can upgrade much of your application, the only way to ensure a complete upgrade is to follow the step-by-step guide on this page.

+> [!tip] Hire us to upgrade your app instead
+> If you have a large Livewire application or just don't want to deal with upgrading from version 2 to version 3, you can hire us to handle it for you.
+[Learn more about our upgrade service here.](/jumpstart)

 ## Upgrade PHP